APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 **Required Verification:**
 - I have examined EVERY source containing statements or reactions from the relevant group
 - I have verified that content from EVERY source chosen for justification is RELEVANT TO THE INCIDENT
-- I have disregarded ANY justification containing statements that DO NOT refer directly to the incident
 - I have documented EACH source reviewed in my justification
 - I have counted the EXACT number of references for EACH tone category identified
 - I have calculated the PERCENTAGE that each tone represents of all references